smoogie/ai_dev2/README.md

 - user/pass = root/root

 ##### Data for task search
-Task search require tables in artilces table and some data in QDrant.
+Task search requires data in artilces table and some data in articles collection in QDrant.

-First make sure that Qdrant and MySQL are running.
-You also need to make sure that article table exists in MySQL DB.
-If table does not exists, you can create it with sql script available in file additional_task_resources/newsletter_search/init_table.sql

 There is a go srcipt to fill in data. subdirectory: newsletter_search